zspitzer/lucee-cfml-resource-provider/README.md

 All the resource provider calls are logged out to `application.log` for debugging (**some methods are called twice???**)

-You need to restart lucee if you make any changes to the installed files under `\lucee-server\context\components\org\lucee\extension\cfml\scopeResourceProvider` rather than rebuilding and uploading a .lex file
+You need to restart lucee if you make any changes to the installed files under `\lucee-server\context\components\org\lucee\extension\cfml\scopeResourceProvider` rather than rebuilding and uploading a .lex file each time

 ### Todo